-- 1. Every contract must contain language regarding its purpose and the duties of the parties. - For any contract that results from an RFQ or ITB, Institutions are not permitted to change the scope of the service(s) once a contract is awarded.
-(Department of General Services Purchasing Division, Agency Purchasing Procedures Manual, Revision Twelve, Approved by the Board of Standards, January 30, 2007).

-4. Term of Agreement

-- "Contract Term A contract shall be entered into for a period or contract term sufficient to adequately accomplish the state's procurement objectives, provided that the contract contains appropriate termination provisions for performance failures, funding changes, and state convenience. - However, no contract term shall exceed sixty (60) months, except that for revenue contracts, no term shall exceed one hundred and twenty (120) months."
-Finance and Administration Regulations, Chapter 0620-3-3 and General Services Regulations, Chapter, 0690-3-1-03. - Every agreement must provide a beginning and ending date or clear language as to how these dates will be determined.

-- 4. No contract may provide for automatic renewal unless the agreement is cancelable for convenience upon a specified period of days' notice by the institution; in which case, the contract may renew automatically for up to five years total term if the agreement also contains annual legislative appropriation language or requires no expenditure of state funds. - 5.
-Institutions are encouraged to seek terms of longer than one year but not more than five years for clinical affiliation agreements (See Section II. of this guideline). - 6.
-If a contract calls for payments or expenditures by the institution from funds appropriated for more than a single fiscal year, the following language (or equivalent language) must be added: "Continuation of this Agreement is subject to annual allotment of state and/or federal funds."
+- This Section is applicable to all sample agreements in this guideline with the exception of clinical affiliation agreements, dual service agreements, use of facilities agreements, and non-credit instruction agreements. - Purpose/Duties/Scope - Every contract must contain language regarding its purpose and the duties of the parties. - For any contract that results from an RFQ or ITB, Institutions are not permitted to change the scope of the service(s) once a contract is awarded.
+(Department of General Services Purchasing Division, Agency Purchasing Procedures Manual, Revision Twelve, Approved by the Board of Standards, January 30, 2007). - Term of Agreement - "Contract Term A contract shall be entered into for a period or contract term sufficient to adequately accomplish the state's procurement objectives, provided that the contract contains appropriate termination provisions for performance failures, funding changes, and state convenience. - However, no contract term shall exceed sixty (60) months, except that for revenue contracts, no term shall exceed one hundred and twenty (120) months."
+Finance and Administration Regulations, Chapter 0620-3-3 and General Services Regulations, Chapter, 0690-3-1-03. - Every agreement must provide a beginning and ending date or clear language as to how these dates will be determined. - No contract may provide for automatic renewal unless the agreement is cancelable for convenience upon a specified period of days' notice by the institution; in which case, the contract may renew automatically for up to five years total term if the agreement also contains annual legislative appropriation language or requires no expenditure of state funds. - Institutions are encouraged to seek terms of longer than one year but not more than five years for clinical affiliation agreements (See Section II. of this guideline). - If a contract calls for payments or expenditures by the institution from funds appropriated for more than a single fiscal year, the following language (or equivalent language) must be added: "Continuation of this Agreement is subject to annual allotment of state and/or federal funds."